Popmotion/popmotion/packages/popmotion/docs/blog/20180904-introducing-pose-for-vue.md

 }
 ```

+These "enter" and "exit" poses flow through children as with other posed components, so you can use this to orchestrate some complex animations.

 <CodeSandbox id="3qvz9w2rp6" height="500" vue />

 ## And the rest

-That's to say nothing of the powerful [passive values](/pose/learn/vue-passive-values) or [FLIP](/pose/learn/vue-flip) features, that are both here as expected.
+That's to say nothing of the powerful [passive values](/pose/learn/vue-passive) or [FLIP](/pose/learn/vue-flip) features, that are both here as expected.

 ## What's missing